Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-KSP1Zs560Rs.md

 # [May 4th, 2021 Livestream](../2021-05-04.md)
 ## Q&A: Will you have an option to change the container max size?
 https://www.youtube.com/watch?v=KSP1Zs560Rs
-This question was possibly duplicated with a more recent answer: [March 1st, 2022 Livestream Q&A: Will there be a way to limit the number of items in Storage?](./yt-9Sd_29pXfuo.md) [https://www.youtube.com/watch?v=9Sd_29pXfuo](https://www.youtube.com/watch?v=9Sd_29pXfuo)
+This question was possibly duplicated with a more recent answer: [June 28th, 2022 Livestream Q&A: Ability to limit the max fill level of Containers?](./yt-VOwac78ebn0.md) [https://www.youtube.com/watch?v=VOwac78ebn0](https://www.youtube.com/watch?v=VOwac78ebn0)

 ### Topics